ons-cherif/Covid19-New-Cases-Classification/README.md

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+### Overview

+Automated machine learning is the process of automating the time consuming, iterative tasks of machine learning model development.

+AutoML is used to automate the repetitive tasks by creating a number of pipelines in parallel that try different algorithms and parameters.
+This iterates through ML  algorithms paired with feature selections, where each iteration produces a model with a training score.
+The higher the score, the better the model is considered to fit the   data.
+This process terminates when the exit criteria defined in the experiment is satisfied.

+### AutoML Configuration

+Instantiate an AutoMLConfig object for AutoML Configuration.

+The parameters used here are:

+* `n_cross_validation = 3` : Since our dataset is small.
+We apply cross validation with 3 folds instead of train/validation data split.
+* `primary_metric = 'accuracy'` : The primary metric parameter determines the metric to be used during model training for optimization.
+Accuracy primary metric is chosen for binary classification dataset.
+* `experiment_timeout_minutes = 30` : This defines how long, in minutes, our experiment should continue to run.
+Here this timeout is set to 30 minutes.
+* `max_concurrent_iterations = 4` : To help manage child runs and when they can be performed, we match the number of maximum concurrent iterations of our experiment to the number of nodes in the cluster.
+So, we get a dedicated cluster per experiment.
+* `task = 'classification'` : This specifies the experiment type as classification.
+* `compute_target = cpu_cluster` : Azure Machine Learning Managed Compute is a managed service that enables the ability to train machine learning models on clusters of Azure virtual machines.
+Here compute target is set to cpu_cluster which is already defined with 'STANDARD_D2_V2' and maximum nodes equal to 4.
+* `training_data = train_data` : This specifies the training data to be used in this experiment which is set to train_data which is a part of the dataset uploaded to the datastore.
+* `label_column_name = 'DEATH_EVENT'` : The target column here is set to DEATH_EVENT which has values 1 if the patient deceased or 0 if the patient survived.
+* `featurization= 'auto'` : This indicates that as part of preprocessing, data guardrails and featurization steps are performed automatically.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?